rbunge-nsc/recursive-review/README.md

 "I believe that combining the analytical and experiential is a richer way of knowing." *Teaching to Transgress*, p 89.

 "We are all subjects in history.
-We must return ourselves to a state of embodiment ... " - bh, *Teaching to Transgress*, p 89.
+We must return ourselves to a state of embodiment ... " *Teaching to Transgress*, p 89.